 Prenatal yoga and my hypnobirthing meditation CDs, my husband, my snuggly pets, my covenant group at church, and reminding myself of two things whenever life got hectic:

-"And which of you by worrying can add a single hour to his life's span?"
+In five years, will this particular thing matter?"And which of you by worrying can add a single hour to his life's span?"
 (Matthew 6:27)

 35. What celebrity/public figure did you fancy the most?